 Confirm the rule was replaced:

-/productpagein your browser and you now see red colored star ratings approximately 50% of the time.
-This is because the
+productpagein your browser and you should now see red colored star ratings approximately 50% of the time.

-reviews:v3microservice is stable, you can route 100% of the traffic to
+reviewsmicroservice is considered stable, we can route 100% of the traffic to

 Understanding what happened

-In this task you migrated traffic from an old to new version of the
+In this task we migrated traffic from an old to new version of the

 If you are not planning to explore any follow-on tasks, refer to the Bookinfo cleanup instructions to shutdown the application.